gabrieltal/plantperson/README.md

 ## Description

 My personal website.
-Just links on where to find me on the internet and a basic bio.
+Just links on where to find me on the internet and a super basic bio.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).